 • This kind of refinance can help keep homeowners from owing a hefty bill all at once, making it possible to refinance if they don’t have a lot of cash on hand.

-Drawbacks of a ‘Refinance Without Closing Costs’
+Drawbacks of a No-Closing-Cost Refinance

 • The closing costs may be compensated for in the form of a higher interest rate, which can be costly over time.

-Is a No Closing Cost Refi Right for You?
+Is a No-Closing-Cost Refinance Right for You?

 For those who don’t have the cash on hand to pay for closing costs upfront, this approach is the only feasible way to achieve a refinance at all.

-While a no closing cost refinance can make refinancing possible for those who can’t pay for closing costs upfront, it’s important to look at the life of the loan and your plans as a homeowner to ensure it’s an approach that makes financial sense.
+With a no-closing-cost refinance, closing costs are either added to the new mortgage or exchanged for a higher interest rate.
+A no-cost refinance can make refinancing possible for those who can’t pay the closing costs upfront, but it’s important to look at costs over the life of the loan and your plans as a homeowner to ensure that it makes financial sense.

 SoFi Loan Products